-Rush Limbaugh net worth 2020 and salary: Rush Limbaugh is an American conservative radio host, political commentator, author, media personality, and former television show host who has a net worth of $600 million.
-He is best known as the host of his longtime radio show The Rush Limbaugh Show, which has been nationally syndicated on FM and AM radio stations since 1988.
-Rush Limbaugh is one of the most popular and highly compensated radio talk show hosts in the world.
+Rush Limbaugh net worth and salary: Rush Limbaugh was an American conservative radio host, political commentator, author, media personality, and former television show host who had a net worth of $600 million at the time of his death.
+He was best known as the host of his longtime radio show The Rush Limbaugh Show, which was nationally syndicated on FM and AM radio stations from 1988 until his death.
+Rush died on February 17, 2021 at the age of 70 from advanced lung cancer.

 Early Life: Rush Limbaugh was born in Cape Girardeau, Missouri on January 12, 1951, to Rush Hudson Limbaugh Jr. and Mildred Carolyn (Armstrong) Limbaugh.
 His father was an attorney and U.S. fighter pilot who served in World War II.
 Limbaugh attended Cape Girardeau Central High School where he played football.
 When he was 16, he got his first radio job at KGMO-AM, a local Cape Girardeau radio station.
 He used the air name Rusty Sharpe.
 He graduated from high school in 1969 and enrolled at Southeast Missouri State University.
 He dropped out after two semesters after flunking everything due to only being interested in radio.